 Completion of prerequisite courses

 Applicants seeking admission must complete at least 14 hours of the required general education course hours with a minimum cumulative GPA of 2.8.
 All prerequisite courses must be completed with a grade of C or higher.
 The typical successful applicant has a composite ACT score of 23 or higher.
 The typical successful applicant also has earned a GPA of 3.5 or higher in the science pre-requisites.
 All prerequisite courses must be completed prior to beginning the Dental Hygiene curriculum.
-The following prerequisites must be completed by the end of the spring semester* in the calendar year the student desires admission to the program:
+The following prerequisites should be completed by the end of the fall semester* prior to the student beginning the program:

 Anatomy and Physiology (Biology 131)